Hiring for Healthcare Security

 We must also, however, hire for two other qualities which should best come married together.
 These are:

-1. Strength (especially including moral strength)
+1. Strength (specifically moral strength)

 2. A caring and compassionate concern (ethic) for others

-Strength (especially including moral strength)
+Strength (specifically moral strength)

 Most of the time, our policies do outline what is right.
 Most of the time.
 However, in some policies (we’ve all seen them), due to miswritten guidance or too much space for individualized interpretation, policies can imply or even mandate what are actually specious performance behaviors.
 Question them.
 Better yet, fix them!